8th Armored Division (United States): England, France and 'The Bulge'

 After some additional training and acquisition of new equipment at Tidworth, England, the 8th Armored Division landed in France, 5 January 1945, at Le Havre and Rouen.
-The division assembled in the Bacqueville area of upper Normandy as part of the (then) still secret Fifteenth Army and was placed in reserve.
+The division assembled in the Bacqueville area of upper Normandy as part of the (then still secret) Fifteenth Army and was placed in reserve.
 In mid-January the division was seconded to the Third Army and raced 350 mi across France through heavy snow and ice to Pont-à-Mousson to help stem the German drive for Strasbourg, part of the German Operation Nordwind It was at this point that the division was assigned the call-sign 'Tornado'.
 A detachment of the 88th Armored Cavalry undertook the division's first combat action – a reconnaissance of the best route to contact with the enemy.
 The division, finding the enemy already halted and beginning to fall back, took part in the Third Army drive against the Moselle-Saar salient.
 The 8th supported the 94th Infantry Division's attack on Nennig, Berg and Sinz, 19–28 January 1945 aimed at reducing the salient between the Saar and Moselle Rivers.

 Belgium and The Netherlands

 Nennig and Berg were defended by elements of the German 11th Panzer Division; specifically the 110th, 111th and elements of the 774th Panzer Grenadier Regiments.
 German losses in action against 8th Armored units were 5 Panzer IV tanks, 72 prisoners and many dead and wounded.
-8th Armored losses were 3 M4A3 Sherman tanks, 4 Halftracks and heavy personnel casualties.
+8th Armored losses were 3 M4A3 Sherman tanks, 4 Half-tracks and heavy personnel casualties.

 From Berg, the 8th continued their advance through Sinz and more heavy fighting.
-German losses were 8 tanks, 1 anti-aircraft gun, 1 anti-tank gun and 1 halftrack.
+German losses were 8 tanks, 1 anti-aircraft gun, 1 anti-tank gun and 1 half-track.
 Division losses were an additional 6 tanks destroyed and 4 disabled as well as heavy personnel casualties.
 The week's action resulted in the loss of 50% of the personnel the 110th and 111th Panzer-Grenadier Regiments had brought into the Saar-Moselle triangle.

 The division moved to Simpelveld, the Netherlands for rest and refitting absorbing approximately 200 replacements.
 The 8th was now part of the Ninth Army and continued refitting and replacing losses during the first half of February 1945.
 On 19 February the division moved to Roermond, the Netherlands to relieve the British 7th Armoured Division in the vicinity of Echt and launched a diversionary attack as part of Operation Grenade, pushing the enemy north of the Heide woods and east of the Roer River.